top of page

 Understanding Choices After Mastectomy versus Lumpectomy

-This article is based on the book "Breast Reconstruction Explained" by Dr. Foumani.
-The type of breast cancer surgery you undergo — whether mastectomy or lumpectomy — shapes your reconstruction options and outcomes.
-Each surgical approach creates different starting points for rebuilding, with distinct possibilities and considerations.
-Understanding these nuances ensures you can make well-informed decisions that align with both your personal wishes and your specific medical si
+This article is based on the book “Breast Reconstruction Explained” by Dr. Mahyar Foumani.
+The type of breast cancer surgery you have — a mastectomy or a lumpectomy — shapes your reconstruction options and your result.
+Each one gives a different starting point for rebuilding, with its own possibilities and points to weigh.
+When you understand these differences, you can make well-informed choices that fit both your own wishes and your medical situation.
+Only when you have a cl

 Dr. Mahyar Foumani